openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

    variable to point to the corresponding HTTP or HTTPS URL.
-Setting this variable causes any SDK built to default to that URL and thus, the user does not have to pass the URL to the ``devtool sdk-update`` command as described in the "`Applying Updates to an Installed Extensible
+Setting this variable causes any SDK built to default to that URL and thus, the user does not have to pass the URL to the ``devtool sdk-update`` command as described in the ":ref:`sdk-manual/extensible:applying updates to an installed extensible sdk`" section.
-   SDK <#sdk-applying-updates-to-an-installed-extensible-sdk>`__"
-   section.

 3. Build the extensible SDK normally (i.e., use the